zilongzheng/zilongzheng.github.io/index.md

 My research interests lie in the intersection of statistical machine learning, natural language processing and cognition.
 Current research themes include:
 - **General Multimodal Perception:** General multimodal understanding, parsing and explainable modeling.
-- **Language Reasoning:** Nerual-symbolic reasoning and planning with language models.
+- **Natural Language Reasoning:** Neural-symbolic reasoning and planning with language models.
 - **Generative Modeling:** Statistical generative modeling (e.g. EBMs, diffusions) on high-dimensional data.
-- **Human Robot Cooperation**: Building dialogue and planning models that are capable of reasoning and interating with humans in realisitc environments.
+- **Human Robot Cooperation**: Building dialogue and planning models that are capable of interating with humans in realisitc environments.

 I am always looking for self-motivated **interns** and long-term **collaborators**.
 Please contact me if you have excellent background or share similar research interests with me.